Optima-CityU/Learn-to-Optimize/README.md

 # Bibliography

-> Optimization-ML, See for more detail notes on [Reading_Notes](./Reading_Notes.md)
+> Learn to Optimize, See for more detail notes on [Reading_Notes](./Reading_Notes.md)

-Contributed by Xi Lin and Zhiyuan Yang.
+Contributed by Qingling Zhu and Weiduo Liao.